buildkite/on-demand/README.md

 Buildkite AWS EventBridge integration, containerised Buildkite Agents are scheduled using Amazon Elastic Container Service to run on AWS Fargate or EC2.
 An agent is created for each build and exits immediately on completion.
-There are no polling agents so you only pay for the compute time you use.
+There are no polling agents, you only pay for the compute platform you use.

 This repository contains resources and documentation to help you configure an AWS account to schedule and run agents for your Buildkite Organization in